soniasol/FreEM-SemiD-norm/README.md

 ## Scripts

-See the [scripts](https://github.com/soniasol/FreEM-SemiD-norm/tree/main/scripts) folder for all scripts used in this project, along with a `README.md` that outlines the steps followed to train and evaluate the model.
+See the [scripts](https://github.com/soniasol/FreEM-SemiD-norm/tree/main/scripts) folder for all scripts used in our experiments, along with a `README.md` that outlines the steps followed to train and evaluate the model.

 ## Results